khulnasoft-lab/design.khulnasoft.com/contents/objects/job.md

 ## Conceptual model

-To focus on the essence of a Job and the concepts associated with it, below is the Job **conceptual model**.
+To focus on the essence of a job and the concepts associated with it, below is the job **conceptual model**.
 This model allows for proper separation of concerns: concepts (meaning) and user interface (representation; see [layouts](#layouts)).
 In other words, a conceptual model is only focused on the concepts and how they relate to each other, not how it’s technically implemented or used in the UI.
 A conceptual model defines the **objects** and **actions**, and enumerates the **attributes** for every object.